ldixon96cloud/cloud-analytics-dashboard/README.md

-# lamp-dashboard
+# Google Analytics Data Pipeline + Visualization
 Leveraging Linode as the chosen cloud provider, this project seamlessly integrates server deployment, data analysis, and data visualization to provide valuable insights for marketing campaigns.

-# CloudDashboard-LAMP Project
+# What you'll learn...

-Welcome to the CloudDashboard-LAMP project repository!
 This project showcases the creation of a web-based dashboard application powered by a LAMP stack, hosted on Linode.
 Below are the steps to set up your development environment.

 ## Linode Instance and LAMP Stack Setup